 'Rain chains may be trending in modern gardens, but they were used in ancient Japan as a means to collect rain water – and you can still find them in Japanese homes and gardens today,' explains Homes & Gardens' gardening writer, Rachel Crow.

 'Known in Japan as 'kusari doi', which means rain gutter, they are attached to the eaves or gutters of a house instead of a downpipe.
 When it rains, the water gently flows down the rain chain to the bottom, where it can be collected in a barrel or decorative water feature, or channelled into the garden to irrigate the flower beds.'

-Rain chains can be an integral part of sustainable garden ideas as they make collecting water easy.
+In some cases, rain chains can be better than downspouts and are an integral part of sustainable garden ideas as they make collecting water easy.
 Find out how to install your own and start collecting rain water today.

 Rain chains and rain gardens

 A rain garden is designed to collect rain water and divert it back into the soil – avoiding the run off and wastage that comes from having too many impermeable surfaces in your yard.
 When rain water goes directly into drainage systems, it can contribute to flooding.

 'As well as being sustainable and beneficial for the environment, rain gardens make functional spaces attractive,' explains award-winning garden designer Matt Keightley in the RHS book, Your Wellbeing Garden.